macribo2/na-ring-gael/README.md

 6. Be sure to view in mobile landscape mode.

 ## Technologies Used
+- ChatGPT
 - React: JavaScript library for building user interfaces.
 - Phaser: Framework for creating 2D games using HTML5 and JavaScript.
 - JavaScript: Programming language used for game logic.
 - CSS: Styling language used for design and layout.

+hopefully eventually a Mongo Express "Not Only" SQL database
 ## Contributing

 Contributions to Na Ring Gael are welcome!
 If you'd like to contribute, please follow these steps: